Shop by RoomBathroomShower Filters

 I have lead pipes.
 What shower filter removes lead?

-None do, to my knowledge, and that’s probably OK.
-That’s because lead, bad as it is, doesn’t get into the body through water absorption by the skin.
-It also isn’t aerosolized into shower steam, meaning you won’t breathe it in.
+None do, to my knowledge.
+Luckily, inorganic lead (the solid metal kind, which is different than the organic, carbon-containing kind that used to be in gasoline), bad as it is, is poorly absorbed by the skin.
+It is possible that a very small amount could be, however, there isn’t high quality research done on it simply because the primary concern is ingested lead.
+Dermal absorption would depend on the type of inorganic lead, how concentrated it is, and how long it sits on your skin — and with a shower, the concentration would be very low and the contact time would be very quick.
+Lead is not aerosolized into shower steam, meaning you won’t breathe it in.
 The main way lead gets into the body is by drinking it, which is why it’s important to use a water filter for your drinking water.
 So, be careful not to drink shower water if you have lead pipes.
-If you are still concerned, you can install a whole-house water filtration system that is certified to remove lead, have lead pipe remediation done, or keep your eye on the market for a shower filter that is NSF 53 certified to remove lead (again, none are to my knowledge, probably because it’s not a primary concern for exposure).
+I personally don’t worry about this, but if you are still concerned, you can install a whole-house water filtration system that is certified to remove lead, have lead pipe remediation done, or keep your eye on the market for a shower filter that is NSF 53 certified to remove lead (again, none are to my knowledge, probably because it’s not a primary route for exposure).

 What is NSF 372 certified?